Some Remarks on the Erd\H{o}s Distinct Subset Sums Problem: Results

 Our main question of interest will now be whether $\mu$ is close to a Gaussian (and, if so, in what sense).
 Consider first a simple example: the set $\left\{1, 2, \dots, 2^{n-1}\right\}$.
 It is easy to see that all subset sums are distinct (the uniqueness of binary expansion) and, following the construction, we see that $\mu$ is supported on all $2^n$ odd numbers in $[-2^n, 2^n]$ roughly emulating a uniform distribution over that interval.
 A uniform distribution is not particularly close to a Gaussian overall.
 This will now be compared to a better construction: we take the first 22 terms induced by the Conway-Guy sequence \cite{conway} (where 22 was chosen so as to be `large' while still computationally feasible).
 We end up with a set $\left\{a_1,\dots, a_{22}\right\} \subset \mathbb{N}$ with distinct subset sums and $a_{22} = 1051905 \sim 0.51 \cdot 2^{21}$.
 The probability distribution of the associated random walk $\mu$ is shown in Figure 1.
-This is clearly quite a bit closer to the behavior of a Gaussian and this is not a coincidence.
+This is quite a bit closer to a Gaussian than uniform distribution would be.
+This is not a coincidence.

 We start by trying to understand which Gaussian we should compare the distribution $\mu$ to.
 A Gaussian is uniquely determined by mean and variance.
 Since $\mu$ is symmetric around the origin, the expectation is $\mathbb{E}X = 0$.
 Simultaneously, we have an explicit expression for the variance and